-- G25g.
-OTHER WELFARE covers general assistance usually funded by state and local governments.
-This is a catchall covering the needy that are not eligible for the "categorical" welfare programs asked about at G25e G25f. - G26 (a-g).
-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount). - G31, G32.
+G33a.
 SOCIAL SECURITY: We want Social Security information about all FU members here to help us avoid double-counting of benefits.
-If the answer to G31 is [1-YES], select the individual(s) who received Social Security at G32. - G33a.
+This does not include Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
+If the answer to G31 is [1-YES], select the individual(s) who received Social Security at G32.

 Generally, there are three types of recipients of regular Social Security (not including Medicare).
-ENTER ALL THAT APPLY: - 1) Disabled workers who became severely disabled before age 65.
+ENTER ALL THAT APPLY:

+- 1) Disabled workers who became severely disabled before age 65.
 Disabled means having a severe physical or mental condition which - (a) Prevents one from working and - (b) Is expected to last at least 12 months or result in death - 2) Retired people 62 or older who are qualified. - 3) Dependents of a covered worker who has retired, become disabled, or died.
 These are typically spouses, widows or widowers, and unmarried children under 18, or under 19 and full time high school students.